 2 points – Sweep (from guard) / Takedown / Knee-on-belly

-Pitting two BJJ practitioners against one another to decide which one is better has one glaring problem, time.
-BJJ competitions are often tournament-based, ranging in duration between a single day to a few.
-The points system allows for a judgement to be made in a relatively short period of time regarding who is the better practitioner.
+Pitting two BJJ players against each other to decide which one is better has one glaring problem, time.
+Because of the tournament nature of many BJJ competitions they can take part over a few days.
+The points system provides a method to judge who the better BJJ player is over a fairly short period of time.
 Perfect?
 No. Necessary?
 Maybe.

 2 Develops combat mindset

-Control is an essential part of combat.
-The person in control has many more options available to them regarding attack and defence compared to their adversary.
-So in a sense, the points system is an excellent way to prime practitioners to seek out better positions.
+Control is a crucial part of combat.
+The person in control has many more options available to them regarding attack and defence compared to their opponent.
+So in a sense, the points system is an great way to prime competitors to seek out better positions.
 This will aid them not only in competition but if they find themselves in a ‘real-world’ combat scenario too.

 A simple but clear example of this would be moving from full guard to side guard.
-As a skilled practitioner, not only will you have the tools to do this but you’ll automatically be making decisions to advance position.
-Knowledge gained through trying to maximise points in competition may be the deciding factor that allows you to neutralize a situation before things get dangerous.
+As a skilled BJJ player, you will have the tools to execute this.
+You’ll also automatically be making decisions to advance the position.
+Learning to score the points in competition may be the deciding factor that allows you to neutralize a potentially dangerous situation.

 3 Not an accurate simulation

-You wouldn’t be blamed for going point hunting in a competition, in actual fact, it is often encouraged.
+BJJ’s point scoring system encourages a ‘point scoring’ strategic within the rules.
 Especially when your opponent is likely to beat you unless you play a very careful human chess match.
-As a sport there is absolutely nothing wrong with this, however, it does run the risk of conditioning unrealistic expectations.
+As a sport there is nothing wrong with this, however, it does run the risk of creating unrealistic expectations.

 4 Playing the system

-Many would argue that playing the point system is the right way to approach a tournament.
-However, this style of approach isn’t necessarily indicating who has a more effective grasp of the discipline overall.
-If you’re approaching BJJ from the perspective of a sport, it makes complete sense.
+Many would argue that playing the point system is the right way to go into a tournament.
+However, this style of approach won’t necessarily show who has a more effective grasp of the discipline overall.
+If you’re approaching BJJ from a sports stand point, it makes complete sense.
 But, if you’re looking to find out who is genuinely more capable of handling themselves in a combat situation, the results may be misleading.

 5 Leaving it to the judges

-In cases where neither opponent does quite enough, a decision is made by the judges.
+If neither opponent does enough to secure an obvious victory, the judges will make a decision.
 This obviously opens up the opportunity for human error to take place regarding deciding who was the ‘better’ practitioner.
-Generally speaking, the right call is made.
+In most cases, the judges will make the right call.
 However, not always.

 6 False sense of superiority

-Being able to gain points with ease is a good indicator of someone’s skill, but if BJJ is supposed to be a ‘fight simulation’ it realistically is far less important than the ability to submit and finish the fight.
-If you cannot injure the person to the point of inability to continue, the opponent will remain dangerous, and soon as you get up to try and leave the scene the opponent may follow with full consciousness and use of their limbs, attacking you once again.
+Being able to gain points with ease is a good indicator of someone’s skill, but if BJJ is supposed to be a ‘fight simulation’ it really is far less important than the ability to submit and finish the fight.
+If you cannot injure the person to the point of them being unable to continue, the opponent will still be dangerous.
+It’s possible that as soon as you get up to try and leave the scene the opponent may follow uninjured and and try attacking you once again.

-The positive about the points system is that all points are meaningless once a submission has been successfully applied.
-A person can be losing the entire match but after 5 minutes get caught in a submission and lose.
+The positive about the points system is that all points are meaningless once a submission is locked in.
+A person can be losing the entire match but after 5 minutes land a submission and win.
 Very much like a self defence situation.

 In this instance we tip our hat toward the points system, allowing fights to be finished in less than 10 minutes giving a clear winner in a tournament scenario.